seanbreckenridge/reminder-sink/README.md

 fi
 ```

 [`flipflop`](https://sean.fish/d/flipflop.py?redirect) are toggeable todos for things that I need to do often.
-Think like: re-add a energy bar to my bag, refill medication.
+Think like: re-add an energy bar to my bag, refill medication.

 I'll often run `flipflop` when I'm away from my computer using [termux](https://termux.dev/en/) on my phone.
 The data for that is then synced to my computer with [syncthing](https://syncthing.net/)